 Suzanne Goldberg is the Herbert and Doris Wechsler Clinical Professor of Law and the Director of the Center for Gender and Sexuality Law at Columbia Law School.
 She also serves as Executive Vice President for University Life at Columbia University, and is Associate Reporter on the ALI’s Project on Sexual and Gender-Based Misconduct on Campus: Procedural Frameworks and Analysis.

-As Columbia University’s first executive vice president for university life, she works on sexual assault prevention and response and an array of other issues related to inclusion, belonging and ethical leadership.
-Goldberg is a frequent commentator and analyst for news media on sexuality and gender law, and on discrimination law and litigation issues.
+As Columbia University’s first executive vice president for university life, she works on sexual assault prevention and response and an array of other issues related to inclusion, belonging, and ethical leadership.
+She is a frequent commentator and analyst for news media on sexuality and gender law, and on discrimination law and litigation issues.
 Her commentary has been featured on 20/20, CNN, and other national television networks, as well as on radio and news outlets around the world.

 She graduated with honors from Brown University, and went on to serve as a Fulbright Fellow at the National University of Singapore.
 She earned her J.D. at Harvard Law School and later clerked for Justice Marie Garibaldi of the New Jersey Supreme Court.
 Goldberg is a recipient of the Law School’s Willis L.M.
 Reese Prize for Excellence in Teaching.